 There’s profit and economic factors that can be at odds with environmental, sustainability and social factors

 Overall, it might be accurate to say that fashion can certain become more sustainable (according to individual sustainability measures) than it already is (a few options for making fashion more sustainable are listed in the guide below).
-Moving from fast fashion to slower fashion might be one major way.

-*Note – ultimately, sustainability comes down to the individual suppliers, producers, fashion item, consumer behavior and lifecycle variables at play.
+Ultimately, sustainability comes down to the individual suppliers, producers, fashion item, consumer behavior and lifecycle variables at play.

 Sustainability can differ depending on what is being measured, as well as where (in what country), along with other variables that can play a part.